Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## Jason's impact on "The All in Podcast"

-Jason's influence on "The All In Podcast" is a testament to his Enneagram Type 3 personality traits.
+Jason's influence on "The All In Podcast" is a testament to his Enneagram type 3 personality traits.
 He is the moderator.
 The self-proclaimed "world's greatest moderator."
 He skillfully manages the ideological spectrum, facilitating dynamic discussions while maintaining harmony and camaraderie among the hosts.

 This underscores his Type 3's desire for achievement and recognition.
 He artfully directs the conversation, allowing each participant to express their views while always getting his 2 cents in.